 We believe it is essential to actively support and participate in our community.
 This allows us to give back to the local community, maintain knowledge of current trends in the market, and build relationships that are essential for our projects.
-When she is not appraising, Pamela also manages exhibitions for the SAM Gallery at the Seattle Art Museum and reviews cultural events for 4Culture.
+When she is not appraising, Pamela also works as a Specialist for the SAM Gallery at the Seattle Art Museum and reviews cultural events for 4Culture.

 Mural designed by Michiko Tanaka, painted near Green Lake, Seattle, by coordination of the 63rd Street Mural Committee

 Tour of the Conservation Studio at the Seattle Art Museum, with art by Ai Wei Wei

 We frequently attend gallery openings, auctions, lectures, seminars, tours, and other arts events throughout the Pacific Northwest.
 This allows us to build professional relationships, continue our education, and support the local arts community.

 Student artwork inspired by the book titled I'm the Best Artist in the Ocean

 We believe all artists need support.
 We have volunteered as art docents and support for art teachers in the Seattle Public Schools.
 We have also managed the submissions and jury process for the Reflections Art Program in schools and Pamela served as the 2022 - 2023 Co-Chair for the Reflections Art Program in Seattle.

 Preparations for 2019 Pilchuck Glass School auction